taberenc/AOG_2022/Game/README.md

 Then you can assign a hotkey to a spell.
 For use it: C + number or just C when is assigned.

 Minimap: - key

+Hotkeys: Tab key
+To chose within the hotkeys: Alt+number of position. to execute a hotkey: V for items, C for spells

 Full-screen/windowed : Alt+Enter